pedestriantactics/cybertruck-simulator/_notes.md

 Must happen
 - Camera needs to slowly rotate to behind the vehicle
-- Town design
+- Neighborhood design
-- Selection sound for volume slider
+- Updated car hit sound with random horn noise
+- Random movement of NPCs
+	- Random direction selection with a timer with a random time

 Possibly
+- Doge coin that randomly instantiates every game, game logs how many you've collected in the save file
 - Achievements that pop up after the tally
 - Achievements page

-Stretch goal
 - Cars move
-- People move

 Ideas
 - Gas pedal stuck, tap to reset